FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Note` data type defines a note that was contributed from genealogical research.

+Notes are not intended to contain genealogical conclusions.
+Notes are only associated with a single genealogical resource.

 ### identifier

 The identifier for the "Note" data type is: